What Are Your Self-Defense Rights in Canada? Exploring what the law says.

 You are not legally required to absorb the first blow before responding.
 If the threat is clear and imminent, you can act before physical contact is made.
 This is where pre-assaultive cues become not just a safety skill but a legally relevant one.

-Pre-assaultive cues are the behavioural and physical signals that appear when someone has made the decision to be violent.
+Pre-assaultive cues are the behavioural and physical signals that appear when someone has decided to be violent.
 They often show up 10–60 seconds before an assault.
-Recognizing them is what gives you time to respond — and the ability to articulate what you observed is what supports a legal defense.
+Recognizing them is what gives you time to respond and the ability to articulate what you observed is what supports a legal defense.

 Physical cues driven by the body's adrenaline response: